5

 Table of contents

-Why do you need Client Testimonials?
+Why Ask For Client Testimonials?

 Consumers have increasingly lost faith in conventional business communication methods of marketing, advertising, and sales, in which the company boasts about its products or services.
 They like hearing from the customers about how they feel about the product/service rather than the company or producer itself.